 - one emollient to use on your face and hands, and a different one to use on your body

 The difference between lotions, creams and ointments is the amount of oil they contain.
 Ointments contain the most oil so they can be quite greasy, but are the most effective at keeping moisture in the skin.

 Lotions contain the least amount of oil so are not greasy, but can be less effective.
 Creams are somewhere in between.

 If you have been using a particular emollient for some time, it may eventually become less effective or may start to irritate your skin.

-If this is the case, your GP will be able to prescribe another product that suits you better.
+If this is the case, your pharmacist will be able to recommend another product that suits you better.
 The best emollient is the one you feel happy using every day.